 I am looking for someone knowledgable, empathetic, kind, yet empowering.
 I often get stuck in knowing what I 'should do' but not doing it.

-I am ready to shift my focus on my own healing rather than my abuser.
+I am ready to shift my focus on my own healing I want support not judgement

 I am tired of being stuck and am ready to move out of the tornado of emotions.